-(4) Orders or official documentation showing the loss of individual logistic support in Germany (if applicable).
+(4) Orders or official documentation showing the loss of ILS in Germany.

 NOTE: Requirements for German drivers licenses vary by location of the German license-issuing authority (Führerscheinstelle).
 Applicants should therefore check with the local office to ensure its requirements can be met before applying for an authorization letter.
-The RMV has no authority to encourage or influence the Führerscheinstelle's decision on whether or not to issue a German drivers license.
+The RMV has no authority to encourage or influence the decision of the Führerscheinstelle on whether or not to issue a German drivers license.

 c.
-U.S. Forces military personnel, civilians, contractors, and Family members who do not have a valid country license may enroll in a German drivers school (Fahrschule) at their own expense and obtain a German drivers license on completion.
+U.S. Forces military personnel, civilians, contractors, and Family members who do not have a valid country license may enroll in a German driving school (Fahrschule) at their own expense and obtain a German drivers license on completion.
 Individuals may require a license history record and an authorization letter to sign up with the Fahrschule.
 These documents can be obtained from the RMV (a above).
-Since requesters must pay a nonrefundable service fee for having these documents issued, they should ensure the Fahrschule they select accepts the documents before requesting them from the RMV.
+Since requesters must pay a nonrefundable service fee for these documents, they should ensure that the Fahrschule they select accepts the documents before requesting them from the RMV.